Top 11 Note-Taking Apps for Writers and Authors in 2023

 As technology has already slipped into our lives, let us take advantage of it by upgrading to electronic note-taking apps or software.
 So, here are my recommendations for the best apps for writers.

-Let’s dive into these Note taking Apps and their features
+Let’s dive into these Note-taking Apps and their features

 1. Notion

-Since it launched a few years ago, Notion has become the he go-to app for taking notes and project management.
+Since it launched a few years ago, Notion has become the go-to app for taking notes and project management.
 Bear and Evernote.
 This app has tables, kanban boards, and calendar views.
 Notion initially started as a costly service, but then has launched affordable plans recently.

 Notion lets you add icons and background images.
 The collaboration feature in Notion is a bit similar to that of Google Docs.
 When multiple people are logged in, you can see their profiles.